dmsc/fastbasic/manual.md

   The difference of the two statements is in case the memory ranges overlap, if _from_ is lower in memory than
-  _to_, you need to use MOVE, else you need to use -MOVE.
+  _to_, you need to use -MOVE, else you need to use MOVE, otherwise the result will no be a copy.

   MOVE a, b, c is equivalent to: